Need-to-Know A-Z Index

 Where can I find the most updated information regarding LMU’s return to campus?

-The LMU.edu/Together site has been the university’s hub of information throughout the pandemic.
-As a reminder, this A-Z Index is your comprehensive resource for up-to-date information on a number of topics related to campus life.
+TLMU continues to align with L.A.
+County Public Health and Cal/OSHA guidelines and protocols, and best practices issued by the state of California and the CDC.
+This A-Z Indes is your comprehensive resource for up-to-date information on LMU's COVID policies.
 You may also view current and cumulative COVID-19 data at the LMU COVID Dashboard.

 What should I do if I’m feeling sick?